tvlfyi/tvix/eval/docs/known-optimisation-potential.md

   very least [immutable data structures](https://docs.rs/im/latest/im/) that can be copied more efficiently than the stock structures we are using at the moment.

+* Skip finalising unfinalised thunks or non-thunks instead of crashing [easy]

+  Currently `OpFinalise` crashes the VM if it is called on values that don't need to be finalised.
+This helps catching miscompilations where `OpFinalise` operates on the wrong `StackIdx`.
+In the case of function argument patterns, however, this means extra VM stack and instruction overhead for dynamically determining if finalisation is necessary or not.
+This wouldn't be necessary if `OpFinalise` would just noop on any values that don't need to be finalised (anymore).